polarlabs/kodiak/README.md

 Please be aware that the following roadmap is still Work in Progress and might be changed at any time.

+For release 0.5.0:

+* Allow definition of custom object types
+* Custom object types are based on Kodiak's units but also allow to add further attributes.

 For release 0.4.0:

 * Implement Data Persistence layer